 HOUSE OF TEXT

-• Year: 2016 - till now
+• Year: 2016 - 2022

-• Location: Moscow RU
+• Location: Moscow

 • Client: State Pushkin Museum of Fine Arts

-• Status: Construction
+• Status: Construction halted

-We were tasked with an almost impossible assignment: to transform this historical monument – a collection of former private rooms and corridors – into a contemporary museum, the so-called House of Text.
-Without being able to move or demolish a single wall or to alter a layout, we still had to create a space for an ever-changing trove of extremely diverse exhibits related to textual materials – books, magazines, manuscripts, scrolls, documents, etc. Although, we already had broad experience in designing public libraries, this “meta library” presented a unique challenge.
+Not being able to move or demolish a single wall or to alter a layout, we still had to create a space for an ever-changing trove of extremely diverse exhibits related to textual materials – books, magazines, manuscripts, scrolls, documents, etc. Although, we already had broad experience in designing public libraries, this “meta library” presented a unique challenge.
 We had to turn the building, initially designed as purely private and domestic (with all its infrastructural and spatial limitations), into a public cultural institution.

 In contrast to other museums, which measure their success by the number of visitors per year, the House of Text introduces another logic: it is a slow space for lonely visitors, allowing for time being spent with the exhibits in different ways by working, reading, meditating or simply looking out of a window.

 A painting-like image of a person sitting at the table, lit with the natural light – both at home and away from home – became very central to the project.
 We tried to imagine a democratic public place capable of distilling a very personal, solitary experience and offering the level of concentration, which would be very hard to achieve in a private space so exposed and overly connected today.
-This museum, which has no permanent collection and is envisaged as a container for many temporary shows, should establish a special connection between a visitor and an exhibit: that of a focused and unrushed exchange.
+This museum, which has no permanent collection and is envisaged as a container for many temporary shows, should establish a special link between a visitor and an exhibit: that of a focused and not rushed exchange.

 back